-1. Click the Project menu on the Tool Palette and choose Close.
+1. On the Tool Palette, click Project > Close.

 If you made no changes, the Project Close dialog box appears and prompts you to close the project and its documents or keep it open.
 Click Yes to close the project and its documents.